nymtech/tauri_lib/README.md

 ## Run

-First copy the compiled shared library in the directory from where you want to run the app:
+First copy the compiled shared library in a subdirectory named `lib` relative to where you want to run the app:

 Example on Linux:

 ```
 cd runner
+mkdir lib
-cp ../app/src-tauri/target/release/libvpnym.so .
+cp ../app/src-tauri/target/release/libvpnym.so lib
 cargo run
 ```